U.S. Special Operations Forces (SOF): Background and Considerations for Congress

 • Special Operations Command Korea (SOCKOR), Camp Humphries, Republic of Korea; supports U.S. Forces Korea; its CCSA is the Army.

-• Special Operations Command U.S. Northern Command (SOCNORTH), Peterson Air Force Base, CO; supports U.S. Northern Command; its CCSA is the Air Force.12
+• Special Operations Command U.S. Northern Command (SOCNORTH), Peterson Air Force Base, CO; supports U.S. Northern Command; its CCSA is the Air Force.11

 U.S. Army Special Operations Command (USASOC)

-USASOC includes approximately 36,000 soldiers from the Active Army, National Guard, and Army Reserve organized into Special Forces, Ranger, Special Operations Aviation units, along with Civil Affairs (CA) units, Psychological Operations (PSYOPS) units, and special operations training and support units.14 ARSOF Headquarters and other resources, such as the John F. Kennedy Special Warfare Center and School, are located at Fort Liberty, NC.15 On February 10, 2025, Secretary of Defense Pete Hegseth signed a memorandum renaming Fort Liberty to Fort Bragg, to "pay tribute to Pfc.
-Roland L. Bragg, a World War II hero who earned the Silver Star and Purple Heart for his exceptional courage during the Battle of the Bulge."16 Five active duty Special Forces (SF) Groups (Airborne),17 consisting of about 1,400 soldiers each, are stationed at Fort Bragg, NC; Joint Base Lewis-McChord, WA; Fort Campbell, KY; Fort Carson, CO; and Eglin Air Force Base, FL.
-Special Forces soldiers—also known as the Green Berets—are trained in various skills, including foreign languages, that allow teams to operate independently throughout the world.
+USASOC includes approximately 36,000 soldiers from the Active Army, National Guard, and Army Reserve organized into Special Forces, Ranger, Special Operations Aviation units, along with Civil Affairs (CA) units, Psychological Operations (PSYOPS) units, and special operations training and support units.13 ARSOF Headquarters and other resources, such as the John F. Kennedy Special Warfare Center and School, are located at Ft.
+Bragg, NC.14 Five active duty Special Forces (SF) Groups (Airborne),15 consisting of about 1,400 soldiers each, are stationed at Fort Bragg, NC; Joint Base Lewis-McChord, WA; Fort Campbell, KY; Fort Carson, CO; and Eglin Air Force Base, FL.
+Special Forces soldiers—also known as Green Berets—are trained in various skills, including foreign languages, that allow teams to operate independently throughout the world.
 Two Army National Guard Special Forces groups are headquartered in Utah and Alabama.

-An elite airborne light infantry unit specializing in direct action operations,18 the 75th Ranger Regiment, is headquartered at Fort Moore, GA,19 and consists of three battalions of about 800 soldiers each, a regimental special troops battalion, and a regimental military intelligence battalion.
-On March 3, 2025 Secretary of Defense Pete Hegseth renamed Ft.
-Moore to Ft.
-Benning to "pay[s] tribute to Corporal Fred G. Benning, who was awarded the Distinguished Service Cross for his extraordinary heroism in action during World War I with the U.S. Army in France in 1918."20 The Army's special operations aviation unit, the 160th Special Operations Aviation Regiment (Airborne) (SOAR), is headquartered at Fort Campbell, KY.
+An elite airborne light infantry unit specializing in direct action operations,16 the 75th Ranger Regiment, is headquartered at Fort Benning, GA,17 and consists of three battalions of about 800 soldiers each, a regimental special troops battalion, and a regimental military intelligence battalion.
+The Army's special operations aviation unit, the 160th Special Operations Aviation Regiment (Airborne) (SOAR), is headquartered at Fort Campbell, KY.
 The 160th SOAR features pilots trained to fly the most sophisticated Army rotary-wing aircraft in the harshest environments, day or night, and in adverse weather and supports all USSOCOM components, not just Army units.

 Some of the most frequently deployed SOF assets are CA units, which provide experts in every area of civil government to help administer civilian affairs in operational theaters.
 The 95th CA Brigade (Airborne) is the only active CA unit that exclusively supports USSOCOM.
 Psychological operations (PSYOPS) units disseminate information to large foreign audiences through mass media.
 Two Active-Duty PSYOPS groups—the 4th PSYOPS Group and 8th PSYOPS Group—are stationed at Fort Bragg, NC, and their subordinate units are aligned with Geographic Combatant Commands.